7 Ways to Prevent Drones Infringing on Your Privacy

 In 2015, Malou Tech gave their first demonstration of an anti-drone drone: a bigger, badder drone equipped with a huge net meant for capturing and disabling smaller drones.
 It could be an effective method, but in a lot of cases, something more subtle is needed.

-That’s why the Rapere project turned a lot of heads its way.
+That’s why the Rapere project turned a lot of heads, offering a unique solution for interfering with drones.
 Rather than using a net, it proposed dropping a string that could entangle drone rotors.
 This meant faster and more precise strikes at target drones.
 Unfortunately, it seems the project is no more, but you can expect more ideas like this to pop up in the future.

 2. Anti-Drone Birds

-Drone-intercepting drones may be practical, but if you’re the kind of person who wants to kick it up a few notches on the scale of badassery, then you’ll probably want to look into anti-drone birds — specifically, eagles that have been trained to tackle drones out of the sky.
+Drone-intercepting drones may be practical.
+But if you’re the kind of person who wants to kick it up a few notches, then you’ll probably want to look into anti-drone birds.
+Specifically, eagles that have been trained to tackle drones out of the sky.

 In fact, some of these birds are even able to snatch drones and carry them all the way back to their trainers.
-And in case you were worried whether this process is harmful to the birds, rest assured: the birds are intelligent enough to pull it off without so much as clipping a talon.
+And in case you were worried whether this process is harmful to the birds, rest assured it’s not.
+The birds are intelligent enough to pull it off without so much as clipping a talon.

 3. Anti-Drone Jammers

-If you need a method that’s even more subtle than physical interception, then frequency jamming may be what you need, and the Anti-UAV Defense System (AUDS) is one such solution.
+If you need a method that’s even more subtle than physical interception, then there are ways to jam a drone signal.
+The Anti-UAV Defense System (AUDS) is one such solution.
 It scans the skies for drones and jams their control signals using its own high-powered radio signal.

-Or if you need a more portable option, you could look into the DroneDefender: an accurate anti-drone rifle that uses targeted radio signals to disrupt drone controls, much in the same way that the AUDS operates.
+Or if you need a more portable option, you could look into the DroneDefender.
+This is an accurate anti-drone rifle that uses targeted radio signals to disrupt drone controls.
+It works much in the same way that the AUDS operates.
 It currently has a range over 1,300 feet but may be able to reach even farther in future versions.